March 19, 2008

 Recall that every other episode of the original Star Trek had one of these Edenic societies blowing a major fuse.
 At least they got that part right.
-"One Ring to rule them all" became "One mainframe to rule them all."
+"One ring to rule them all" became "One mainframe to rule them all."
 It does give the protagonist and easy objective: toss the ring into the volcano.
 Or nuke the mainframe.

 And then rebuild the blasted thing all over again, exactly the way it was before.
 A never-ending public works project to beat all public works projects, I guess.

+One notable exception is Ghost in the Shell, created by Masamune Shirow after he wrote Appleseed.
 Second time around, Shirow got it exactly right: a decentralized, distributed, chaotic world where nobody can be in control of everything, and the worst problems are caused by people trying to be in control of everything.

 It becomes the contradictory job of the good guys in Section 9 to exert authoritarian force in resisting that authoritarian impulse (ditto: Jack Bauer).
 But good premises make good stories precisely because the conflict is built in and perfection is elusive.
 Not surprisingly, every Ghost sequel has equaled or exceeded the original.

 Take seriously the notion that a technological, utopian paradise is possible in the here and now, and like all socialist realism art, the essential conflict can only boil down to evil (capitalistic) forces trying to destroy Eden.
 It sounds high concept at first, but it'll always end up as high camp in the James Bond/Austin Powers/Star Trek vein.

 In Buffy the Vampire Slayer, the end of the world (not again!) was turned into a running joke.
 The underlying plot devices in Ghost in the Shell, by comparison, are surprisingly mundane.
 Stop aspiring to perfection, and the challenge of wrestling with ordinary desires and frustrations opens the door to transcendence.

 Consider the original and its four sequels in terms of the primary plot device:

-To be sure, Solid State Society is a tad deeper than that, but the questions raised by a high-tech society with an aging population and a low birth rate--also explored in Katsuhiro Otomo's comic Roujin Z—are questions about the value of life itself.
+To be sure, Solid State Society is a tad deeper than that, but the questions raised by a high-tech society with an aging population and a low birth rate—also explored in Katsuhiro Otomo's comic Roujin Z—are questions about the value of life itself.
 It makes sense why the various players would be driven to a murderous crime wave.

 I thought the free-wheeling world of Star Trek: Enterprise made it the best of the series, though the Orwellian U.N-in-outer-space meme still hovered there in the background.
 In Serenity and Firefly, Joss Whedon created the best space opera series to date by getting back to a messy, libertarian world that was recognizably real.